Register by May 14 and Save $100!

-Navigating communications opportunities and challenges strategically is the key to keeping your public relations programs on the map.
-From promoting destinations on a shoestring budget to anticipating the latest crises, the PRSA Travel and Tourism Conference unlocks rich insights to drive fresh thinking and deliver results.
+From promoting destinations on a shoestring budget to anticipating the latest crises, the PRSA 2015 Travel and Tourism Conference will unlock rich insights to drive fresh thinking and deliver results.

 Network with a variety of top-tier media and colleagues, attend sessions on relatable, actionable case studies, and discuss topics such as increasing exposure, social media and measurement, and travel trends.